DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-give-a-reference-iteration.md

 We also do not have enough confidence in the 1 to 10 scales, which providers described as ‘subjective’.
 A single box is the lowest risk.

-If we let users enter everything into 1 big text box Then we'll be able to see what problems arise with referees and providers We’ll know this works when providers successfully use the references given to make decisions
+If we let users enter everything into 1 big text box Then we’ll be able to see what problems arise with referees and providers We’ll know this works when providers successfully use the references given to make decisions

 ## Findings from providers